 What group are you in?

-Nothing wrong on being on the temporary and limited version of the health card.
+Nothing wrong on being on the temporary and limited healthcare in Spain.
 It’s just that it will not cover ongoing treatments.
 And health issues can happen anytime to anyone.

 Are you ready to apply for your permanent health card?